← Back to Blog

 The Pros: Instant cash flow.
 High profit margins per session.
 Complete clinical freedom over dosing protocols without appealing to Aetna or UnitedHealthcare.

 The Cons: Extremely high Patient Acquisition Cost (CAC).
 Because patients are paying thousands out of pocket, the sales cycle is long and friction-heavy.
+Your Integration Guide must master cost objection handling to close cash-pay patients.
 You are competing in a saturated "wellness" market.

 The Verdict: IV Ketamine is excellent for boutique clinics focused on premium, white-glove psychedelic psychotherapy.
 However, scaling beyond 2-3 chairs becomes a dogfight for leads.